rohitium/tic-tac-toe/README.md

 # tic-tac-toe

-A simple 2-player Tic-Tac-Toe app
+A simple web app for a 2-player game

+Link to game: